 - Incomplete designs or designs that require fixing or upgrades

 - The equipment has never undergone a proper transfer to manufacturing (NPI, AME) or validation via a controlled build

 - The build/setup/debug/test requires technical or engineering expertise, or internal machine shop capabilities

 - The one and only person who actually knew how to build it retired years ago and now lives in a memory care clinic in Sarasota – maybe you’ve heard the local Silicon Valley legend about the old guy and the anodization process?

 Owens Design specializes in building equipment with these sorts of issues and can clean everything up to the point where they can repeatably build the systems in volume at low cost.
 We will collaborate with you to redesign for lower cost and add or remove features.
 If appropriate, we can even help you transfer the build to a CM for high volume production in a low-cost region.

 In summary, if CM is the right solution for you, take the time to evaluate your readiness.
 If you aren’t sure if your equipment is ready for CMs or you realize your need help getting ready, work with a trustworthy custom build design firm.
 The investment upfront will prove to be well worth the effort in a long run.

 We’ve written a series of blogs introducing various manufacturing equipment options and the process for determining which is the best for you.
-Start with the first blog, or read the next blog: 5 Factory Automation Sourcing Best Practices.
+Start with the first blog, or read the next blog: How to Select a Custom Manufacturing Equipment Partner.